Odin-s-Ulfhednar/BrackeysGameJam2022.1/README.md

 # BrackeysGameJam2022.1
-For our collective use for the
+For our collective use for the upcoming Brackey's Feb 2022 GameJam!